a-sumo/hyperstep/README.md

 ## [WIP] Intuitive and interactive representations for music production.

 Hyperstep stems from a desire to make music by navigating into and operating on relevant spaces.
 Many of the patterns we find in music originate from physical processes and interactions observed by humans in the 3d world.
-Hence, it is natural to build three-dimensional, immersive interfaces to interact with such processes and let music emerge as the result these interactions.
+Hence, it is natural to build three-dimensional, immersive interfaces to interact with such processes and let music emerge as the result of these interactions.

 ## [Organic drums through agent self-regulation](https://github.com/a-sumo/hyperstep/blob/main/colab/agent_self_regulation.ipynb)
 <details>